 - Every business in Cyprus is subject to compliance with certain legal requirements.

-- Doing business in Cyprus can be challenging, especially in terms of languages and bank account setup.
+- Doing business in Cyprus can be challenging, especially in terms of corporate anonymity, languages and bank account setup.
 Global entrepreneurs must stay alert and act carefully to avoid trouble.

 If you’d like BBCIncorp to help you set up a company in Cyprus, don’t hesitate to drop a message or talk with one of our expert consultants.

-In the meantime, why not head over to our pricing page for a full breakdown of the packages and services we offer?
+In the meantime, why not head over to our Cyprus company registration fees and services for a full breakdown of the packages we offer?